Disentangling Parallelism and Interference in Game Semantics: IA// and its fragments

 \textbf{Contexts} are lists $x_1 : A_1, \dots, x_n : A_n$. \textbf{Typing judgments} have the form $\Gamma \vdash M : A$ with $\Gamma$ a context and $A$ a type.
 In addition to Figure \ref{fig:typing}, we consider present an explicit exchange rule allowing us to permute the order of variable declarations in contexts.
 The eliminator rules for basic datatypes are restricted to eliminate only to ground types -- general eliminators are defined as syntactic sugar: \emph{e.g.} a conditional to $\var$ may be obtained as

 The \textbf{bad variable} and \textbf{bad semaphore} constructs $\mkvar$ and $\mksem$ are a common occurrence in the game semantical literature.
 While a ``\emph{good}'' reference is tied to a memory location, many game models also comprise so-called ``\emph{bad variables}'' inhabiting $\var$ but not behaving as actual variables.
-Full abstraction results in the concerned games models \cite{am,gm} require a corresponding syntactic construct $\mkvar$ allowing one to \emph{form} bad variables by appending arbitrary read and write methods.
+Full abstraction results \cite{am,gm} often require a corresponding syntactic construct $\mkvar$ allowing one to \emph{form} bad variables by appending arbitrary read and write methods\footnote{Though McCusker proved that equational full abstraction holds for $\IA$ without $\mkvar$ \cite{DBLP:conf/mfps/McCusker03}.}.
 The same holds for semaphores.